NorwegianVeterinaryInstitute/NVIrpackages/README.md

 ## Overview

-`NVIrpackages`keeps a table of the R-Packages in NVIverse.
+`NVIrpackages`keeps a table of the R packages in `NVIverse`.
 The table includes also meta data for the packages.
-The information is used in all NVIverse packages when generating vignettes and in ‘NVIbatch’ in functions that use a list of NVIverse packages.
-This table is kept in a separate package to avoid circular dependencies between packages in NVIverse.
+The information is used in all NVIverse packages when generating vignettes and in the package ‘NVIbatch’ in functions that use a list of NVIverse packages.
+This table is kept in a separate package to avoid circular dependencies between packages within NVIverse.

 `NVIrpackages` is part of `NVIverse`, a collection of R-packages with tools to facilitate data management and data reporting at the Norwegian